Regional Events Fund

 - Event feasibility studies and event development.

-This work could be completed by using RTO staff, or by external resource or third party.
+This work could be completed by using RTO staff, or by external resources or third party.

-A wide range of events can be considered for funding.
-This includes new or one-off events, and across a broad range of sport, arts, cultural and business events.
-However, it will be up to the Panel to determine what events will receive funding – as all events that drive inter and intra-regional visitation are eligible to receive funding.
+The funding will be used towards a wide range of events and activities that will generate interest and encourage inter and intra-regional travel.
+These include new or one-off events across a variety of sport, arts, cultural, business and other themes.
+However, it is up to each IMA grouping to determine what events will receive funding – as all events that drive inter and intra-regional visitation are eligible to receive funding.

 The $50 million Regional Events Fund complements, but is different to, the existing $10 million Domestic Events Fund and Major Events Fund

 The $10 million Domestic Events Fund was a short term fund which excludes one-off or small events.
-The new $50 million Regional Events Fund has a much wider focus, and will look to support longer term broad ranging events.
+The new $50 million Regional Events Fund has a much wider focus, and looks to support longer term broad-ranging events.